peytoncordero/DRI25/html-css.md

 ## Additional Tags

-Here are two additional tags that might come in handy in assembling your page:
+Here are three additional tags that might come in handy in assembling your page:

 To **make a list**, you open and close it with the **`<ul>`** tags, and each item is an enclosed **`<li>`** tag: